habdelra/ember-fastboot-deploy/README.md

 app.get('/*', fastbootDeploy.fastbootServerMiddleware());

 // A hypothetical example of how you would setup middleware for serving the index.html from another source
 // like Redis.
-Use `&nofastboot` query param to passthrough to the serveIndexHtmlFromRedis middleware
+Use `&noFastboot` query param to passthrough to the serveIndexHtmlFromRedis middleware
 //
 // app.get('/*', fastbootDeploy.fastbootServerMiddleware(), serveIndexHtmlFromRedis);